 Types of students

-These are the academic oriented students.
+‘A’ students: These are the academic-oriented students.
 He refers to ‘A’ students as managerial capitalists (CEOs & directors) running large corporations.
 They are employees and not entrepreneurs.
-They graduate from finest schools.
+They graduate from the finest schools.
 They did not start the business and do not own the business.
-They get paid whether they do good a good or bad job.
+They get paid whether they do a good or a bad job.

 These ‘A’ students are conditioned to think that making mistakes is bad and therefore, they avoid risks of making mistakes.
 That most of them are content to know that 2 + 2 = 4.
 But most do not know how to turn 2 + 2 into four dollars or millions more.

 ‘C’ Students: These are true capitalists.
-They are entrepreneurs who know how to take a dollar and turn it into a hundred dollar.
+They are entrepreneurs who know how to take a dollar and turn it into a hundred dollars.
 They invest in businesses, products and services that create jobs and opportunities.